JangamYsaKshit/python-practice-projects/README.md

 ## Project 01 — Personal Shopping List Manager

-A simple console-based Python program that allows users to create and manage a personal shopping list..
+A simple console-based Python program that allows users to create and manage a personal shopping list.

 ### Features